-Measuring employee performance is an essential part of assessing your business’ financial health.
-Since your people are your biggest asset, you need to ensure your investment in them is actually paying off.
+Measuring employee performance is an essential part of assessing your business’ health.
+Since your people are your biggest asset, you need to ensure everyone is meeting their full potential, with access to the right support and opportunities.
+Key performance indicators provide teams with useful metrics to try and benchmark progress.
 We’ve put together some of the best universal KPIs businesses can use to quickly check high-level employee productivity and effectiveness.

-Make no mistake – these KPIs should not be used as the basis for assessing the individual value of your employees.
-Performance appraisals depend on a broad application of qualitative and quantitative feedback which don’t just focus on profit.
-Your employees’ worth cannot be reduced down to a number, and that is not the purpose of these KPIs.
+Make no mistake—KPIs should not be used in isolation to assess the individual value or contribution of your employees.
+Performance appraisals depend on a broad application of qualitative and quantitative feedback, which don’t just focus on productivity.
+Your employees’ worth cannot be reduced down to a number, and that is not the purpose of using KPIs.

-These employee KPIs are purely intended as high-level markers to indicate overall employee profitability.
-They allow businesses – and agencies in particular – to quickly identify potential problems needing further investigation, which are often the result of wider operational issues and workflow bottlenecks.
+These employee KPIs are purely intended as high-level markers to indicate overall employee productivity.
+They allow businesses to quickly identify potential problems, which are often the result of wider operational issues, resource availability and workflow bottlenecks.

 Here are some of the best universal KPIs we’ve come across: